 Other operational properties owned by the Council have been included in the Balance Sheet at market value in existing use or, in the case of specialised assets for which there is no market value, at depreciated replacement cost.
+Non operational properties are included at open market value.
 All property related assets are revalued by means of a rolling programme, covering all properties over a five-year cycle.
 The current cycle began on 1 April 2004.